Tiny Town (miniature park): Description

-The miniature city project involved students from eighteen Springfield public high schools.
+The miniature city project involved students from Springfield's eighteen public schools.
 The students, who were learning construction and handicraft, built the city of about 1,200 structures under the supervision of their teachers.
 It consisted of 1,000 miniature houses, in several neighborhoods, and 200 other structures.
 The miniature buildings and houses were built according to standard construction plans, and lumber and building-materials companies donated items for the project.
 The buildings and homes were landscaped with real grass.
 Their interiors were furnished and decorated like a full-sized house or building.
 The buildings were scaled at one-half inch to the foot.
 Tiny Town, with water mains and electric lights, was laid out on streets like a real city.

 Students of the vocational-training departments of Springfield's public schools constructed the miniature city buildings.
 Much of the smaller work done by the students was done at home to involve their parents.
 Ideas introduced to the students were how to be a citizen of a community, home ownership and the infrastructure of city design.
 Ten thousand students built the outdoor miniature city over a ten-week period.
 Tiny Town, assembled on a five-acre city parcel, was 1,000 feet long and 250 feet wide—250000 sqft—representing 155 acre of real land.
 The miniature city had 7500 ft of paths through neighborhoods containing houses, schools, churches, libraries, stores, apartments, and government buildings.